danywalls/danywalls/README.md

 - [Build a Dynamic Breadcrumb Trail with Kendo UI for Angular](https://www.telerik.com/blogs/build-dynamic-breadcrumb-trail-kendo-ui-angular)
 - [Power up Your Company Library with Kendo UI](https://www.telerik.com/blogs/angular-component-library-part-3-power-company-library-kendo-ui)

-Feel free to read more articles on [Angular, Testing, or TypeScript](https://www.danywalls.com/) and [Angular Kendo UI](https://www.telerik.com/blogs/author/dany-paredes).

-🔭 **I’m currently working on:**
+#### What I'm doing ?
-- Building UI Libraries
-- Writing Content about the Angular Ecosystem
+- Working Building UI Libraries and Writing Content about the Angular Ecosystem.
-🌱 **I’m currently learning:**
-- Accessibility
+- Learning about Accessibility and Building UI Library.

-- Testing in Angular
-📫 How to reach me [Twitter @danywalls](https://twitter.com/danywalls)
+📫 How to reach me [Twitter @danywalls](https://twitter.com/danywalls) or free to read more articles about [Angular, Testing, or TypeScript](https://www.danywalls.com/) or [Angular Kendo UI](https://www.telerik.com/blogs/author/dany-paredes).